Punjabi language: Diphthongs

 Like Hindustani, the diphthongs /əɪ/ and /əʊ/ have mostly disappeared, but are still retained in some dialects.

 Phonotactically, long vowels /aː, iː, uː/ are treated as doubles of their short vowel counterparts /ə, ɪ, ʊ/ rather than separate phonemes.
 Hence, diphthongs like ai and au get monophthongised into /eː/ and /oː/, and āi and āu into /ɛː/ and /ɔː/ respectively.

 The phoneme /j/ is very fluid in Punjabi. /j/ is only truly pronounced word-initially (even then it often becomes /d͡ʒ/), where it is otherwise /ɪ/ or /i/.

 Tone

 Unusually for an Indo-Aryan language, Punjabi distinguishes lexical tones.
-Three tones are distinguished in Punjabi (some sources have described these as tone contours, given in parentheses): low (high-falling), high (low-rising), and level (neutral or middle).
+Two are distinguished in Punjabi: falling and rising.
+These are tone contours, but are often mislabelled as "low" and "high" tones, and sometimes as "high-falling" and "low-rising", although there is no evidence that Punjabi tones begin or end at a consistent pitch.
+About 75% of Punjabi words have no rising or falling tone, and this absence of tone is described with a third label called “level” tone.
 The transcriptions and tone annotations in the examples below are based on those provided in Punjabi University, Patiala's Punjabi-English Dictionary.